A Comprehensive Guideline to Electronic Access Control: 19 Benefits of Switching

 Whether it’s limiting access to certain doors to specific times and dates or limiting certain employees to specific times and dates, EAC is fully customizable for each door and each employee or visitor.

 There’s no doubt that the invention of keys was the most important invention in the history for security.
-While the Ancient Egyptian and Babylonian creativity inspire generations in the museums, Electronic Access Control will change access as we know it.
+While the Ancient Egyptian and Babylonian creativity inspire generations in the museums, Electronic Access Contrul will change access as we know it.